-Jessica Bland is an Associate at Levinson Axelrod, P.A. who serves clients throughout Middlesex County and the surrounding areas of New Jersey from our firm’s Edison office.
+Jessica Bland is a Partner at Levinson Axelrod, P.A. who serves clients throughout Middlesex County and the surrounding areas of New Jersey from our firm’s Edison office.
 Known for her meticulous attention to detail, careful preparation of cases, insightful problem solving, and creativity – attributes honed from her experience as an educator and adjunct professor– Jessica provides the high-quality legal representation clients need to resolve a range of complex cases.

 Jessica is admitted to practice in the states of New Jersey and New York.
 After graduating from the Seton Hall University School of Law, she began her legal career as a Judicial Clerk for the Honorable Charles E. Powers, Jr., a clerkship which allowed her to gain invaluable experience in the Superior Court of New Jersey in Bergen County, and extensive legal research and writing skills.